thecodingmachine/csrf-header-check-middleware/README.md

 The `CsrfHeaderCheckMiddleware` will look at all POST/PUT/DELETE requests (actually all requests that are not GET/HEAD/OPTIONS).
 It will verify that the "Origin" of the request is your own website.

-It does so by comparing the "Origin" (or the "Referrer" header as a fallback) to the "Host" (or "X-Forwarded-Host") header.
+It does so by comparing the "Origin" (or the "Referrer" header as a fallback) to your website's domain name.
 If the headers do not match (or if the headers are not found), it will trigger an exception.

 Why does it work?